-Having defined processes shows which integrations are most useful to your business.
-ERP systems are highly customizable and it’s important to get the right integrations to serve your business.
-With process models, you can ensure that the bottlenecks in your business are removed and your processes are streamlined.
+ERP systems are highly customizable, and it’s crucial to get the right integrations to serve your business.
+Having defined processes shows which integrations are most beneficial to your business.
+With process models, you can ensure that the bottlenecks in your business are removed, and your processes are streamlined.

-When new software is installed, your team will need to be trained on how to use that software.
+When new software is installed, your team will need to be trained on using that software.
 The success of an ERP implementation depends on high adoption and use rates.
 Your staff will not be willing to adopt a system when they don’t understand how it helps their day-to-day work.

-Process modeling is an easy way to help your team get started using your new software.
-The visual models show workers exactly how their daily work will shift with the system.
-They can clearly see the impact that saving even a few moments can have throughout their day.
+Process modeling is an easy way to help your team start using your new software.
+The visual models show workers how their daily work will shift with the system.
+They can see the impact of saving even a few moments throughout their day.

 Unlike process maps, which often get stored away and ignored, process models are easy to return to again and again.
-Adding resource documents or links to your models can make both initial training and future review simple.
+Adding resource documents or links to your models can simplify both initial training and future reviews.
 As your employees start using the system, they can refer to the models for all the resources they need to adopt the new process.

 The secret to ERP success is thorough training.
-Process modeling simplifies training and makes process changes easy for any worker to understand.
+Process modeling simplifies training and makes process changes easy for workers to understand.

 Set Your Business up for Success

-Once your processes are clear, your ERP system can be designed exactly for your business needs.
+We’re dedicated to making your ERP implementation successful, and XSOL is a crucial part of that process.
+Once your processes are clear, your ERP system can be designed precisely for your business needs.
 That’s why we offer XSOL training and implementation to help you visualize your business’s daily operations.
-We’re dedicated to making your ERP implementation success, and XSOL is a crucial part of that process.

 If you’re looking to get the best ROI from your ERP implementation, XSOL is a must-have.
 We can help you gain a deeper understanding of your business and prepare for new software.
 Contact us to get started modeling your processes today!